25 Greatest Canadian Albums of All Time

 24. The Weeknd – Trilogy (2012)

-It’s not an overstatement to compare Abel Tesfaye—better known by his stage name The Weeknd—to Michael Jackson.
-The Scarborough, Ont. native and the King of Pop both have impressive vocal ranges, a knack for extremely catchy hooks and an uncanny ability to explore dark subject matter against a backdrop of forward-thinking pop and R&B. The main difference?
-Tesfaye’s songs are even darker, and that separation is always apparent on Trilogy.
+It’s not an overstatement to compare The Weeknd to Michael Jackson: the Scarborough, Ont. native and the King of Pop both have impressive vocal ranges, a knack for catchy hooks and a curious love for dark stories.
+The main difference?
+The Weeknd’s songs are even darker, and that separation is always apparent on Trilogy.
 A compilation of his first three mixtapes—House of Balloons, Thursday and Echoes of Silence, all released within a 10-month period in 2011—Trilogy is an explicit account of sex, drugs and druggy sex.
 “I got a brand new girl, call her Rudolph, she’ll probably O.D. before I show her to mama,” he sings on “Thursday.”
 For all the fame and power on display, there’s nothing to envy here.

 Essential songs: “What You Need,” “House of Balloons” and “The Birds, Pt.
 1”

 Check out these little-known facts about the greatest songs ever.